reichg/Maproulette-Docker/README.md

-# maproulette-local-docker
+# Maproulette-Docker

-Clone Maproulette repos to their respective folders.
+## Getting Started
+1. Clone the Maproulette-Docker repo.
+2. You can then remove the maproulette2 and maproulette3 folders as they will be cloned.
+3. Clone Maproulette repos at the top level of the Maproulette-Docker repo.
+(Github links further down)

 ## maproulette3:
+### Front-end Configuration
-* Clone MapRoulette 3 `git clone https://github.com/maproulette/maproulette3.git`
+1. Clone maproueltte3: `git clone https://github.com/maproulette/maproulette3.git`
+2. `cd` into the newly created directory `cd maproulette3`.
+    * if you want a quick setup check the `Maproulette-Docker/useful_files` folder for an already configured `.env.development.local` file.
+If you want to set up your own configuration then follow the next step instead of this one.
+If you skip this option you may need to refer to the maproulette3 github page for further information about configuration.
-* `cd` into the newly created directory `cd maproulette3` Create a `.env.development.local` file and then look through `.env` at the available configuration options and override any desired settings in your new `.env.development.local`
+3. Create a `.env.development.local` file and then look through `.env` at the available configuration options and override any desired settings in your new `.env.development.local`